Teledesic: Description

+Many were immediately skeptical of the proposal.
+Describing Teledesic as absurd, Howard Anderson of the Yankee Group said that it was "a third-world solution at a first-world price.
+The developed world doesn't need it, and the underdeveloped world can't afford it".
+Larry Gessini of the International Communications Association was amazed by the proposal to launch 840 satellites.
+Andrew Seybold, consultant, doubted that Teledesic could get approval for spectrum around the world from the World Administrative Radio Conference.

-BATSAT (Teledesic T1)
+BATSAT (Teledesic 1)

-A demonstration satellite for the Teledesic constellation, originally labeled Broadband Advanced Technologies Satellite (BATSAT), and later renamed Teledesic T1 or just T1 (COSPAR ID 1998-012B), was launched from Vandenberg Air Force Base on a Pegasus-XL launch vehicle on 26 February 1998 at 07:07:00 UTC.
+A demonstration satellite for the Teledesic constellation, originally labeled Broadband Advanced Technologies Satellite (BATSAT), and later renamed Teledesic 1 or just T1 (COSPAR ID 1998-012B), was launched from Vandenberg Air Force Base on a Pegasus-XL launch vehicle on 26 February 1998 at 07:07:00 UTC.
 The satellite differed in size and design from the anticipated satellite for the final constellation, but was designed to support two-way communications at speeds up to E1 rates in the 28.6-to-29.1-GHz band.
-The 120 kg satellite was placed in a 535 km × 580 km orbit at 97.7° inclination and a period of 95.8 minutes.
+The 120 kg (265 lb) satellite was placed in a 535 km (330 mile) × 580 km (360 mile) orbit at 97.7° inclination and a period of 95.8 minutes.

 It was the first Ka-band satellite in orbit owned by a commercial enterprise.
 The satellite decayed from orbit on 9 October 2000.